 undefined (field absent) and [] have different semantics — absent means use default tool set, [] means no tools

-Claude only — Codex nodes/steps emit a warning and continue (Codex doesn’t support per-call tool restrictions)
+Supported on all providers except Codex — Codex nodes/steps emit a warning and continue (Codex doesn’t support per-call tool restrictions)

 Define Claude sub-agents directly in the workflow YAML, without authoring .claude/agents/*.md files.
 The main agent can spawn them in parallel via the Task tool — useful for map-reduce patterns where a cheap model (e.g. Haiku) briefs items and a stronger model reduces.